espocrm/documentation/docs/development/metadata/client-defs.md

 *As of v8.0.*

 Attributes to be selected when selecting records.
-Can be useful for a select handler when need to copy some attributes for a related record.

 ## additionalLayouts